xta0/xta0.me/_posts/2023-06-28-Swift-modules-1.md

 ### SDK Dependencies

 - So now we have our list of SDK frameworks we depend on for each target, are we ready yet?
-Of course not, there’s at least 10 more slides
+Of course not
 - What we are missing are the exported dependencies of each module.
 Both Swift and Clang modules can export dependent modules, either explicitly or implicitly.
 - This can happen through the swiftinterface files, the modulemap or simply via transitively importing a header that belongs to another modulemap.
 - We need a way to scan the SDK modules to determine what their dependencies are